bright/new-www/content/blog/gradual-update-of-the-aws-java-sdk-in-the-springboot-project.md

 * **QueuePublisher** over SnsClient with AwsQueuePublisher implementation
 * **ExternalStorage** over S3Client with AwsFileUploader implementation

-The approach of implementing an abstraction layer over external services and frameworks comes in really handy, especially in cases like ours — changing the implementation of these abstractions.
+The approach of introducing an abstraction layer over external services and frameworks comes in really handy, especially in cases like ours — changing the implementation of these abstractions.

 The first thing we did was to add a new implementation for these services using SDK v2, so we added AwsQueueSenderV2, AwsQueuePublisherV2 and AwsFileUploaderV2.

 ## Challenges

-Some libraries that we used to implement our services don’t support SDK V2(or don’t support both versions side by side), so we needed to fork these libraries and adjust themfor our needs.
+Some libraries that we used to implement our services don’t support SDK V2(or don’t support both versions side by side), so we needed to fork these libraries and adjust them for our needs.
 These are public repositories, so if you are planning to migrate your project, you could use:

 * [amazon-sns-java-extended-client-lib](https://github.com/bright/amazon-sns-java-extended-client-lib/tree/sdkv2)
 * [amazon-sqs-java-extended-client-lib](https://github.com/bright/amazon-sqs-java-extended-client-lib/tree/sdk-v2-support)